PID is committed to transparency, accountability and integrity

 Your Board - Visit the Board information page to learn more about your Directors.

-- Division 3 - Director Shelby Boston (President)
+• Division 3 - Director Shelby Boston (Vice President)

 Your District Manager: Tom Lando

-We’re pleased to welcome Tom Lando to the Paradise Irrigation District.
 Tom Lando has served in many director positions in Butte County since 1980 including City Manager for The City of Chico for 14 years and Interim City Manager for the City of Oroville since 2018.
 He has a Doctorate and Master’s Degree in Public Administration, and a Master’s Degree in City Planning.
-“The District’s in great shape and well run,” notes Lando, “I”m excited to help bridge the gap.”
+“The District’s in great shape and well run,” notes Lando, “I'm excited to help bridge the gap.”

 Public Meetings

-We've made it easy to get involved and watch your board and committees at work.
-From our meeting page, you can find meeting times,read minutes and agendas and watch or listen to meeting recordings.
-Our meetings are held in accordance with the Ralph M. Brown Act, so you're always welcome to attend.
-The board prefers a flexible form of meeting, but at times may institute Rosenberg's Rules of Order.
-Use the meetings link below to plan your attendance at one of our next public meetings.
+We've made it easy to get involved and watch your Board and committees at work.
+From our meeting page, you can find meeting times, read minutes and agendas, and watch or listen to meeting recordings.
+Our meetings are held following the Ralph M. Brown Act, so you're always welcome to attend.
+The Board prefers a flexible form of meeting, but at times may institute Rosenberg's Rules of Order.
+Use the 'Meetings' link below to plan your attendance at one of our next public meetings.

 Other ways to stay connected